apalm87/Java-Cootie-Catcher/README.md

 # Java-Cootie-Catcher

 Instructions:
-Ask the program a question, pick a color, select a number, and the program will answer your question.
+Pose a question to the program, choose a color, pick a number, and the program will generate your answer.